jobroche/FIU-NASA-Lunabotics/README.md

 Using this code
 --
-Feel free to use any or all the code used during the Lunabotic competition.
-The code within this repo does many things, but one of the most important is transmitting commands to the robot thru wifi.
+Feel free to use any or all the code!
+This code was created for the Arduino, specifically the Uno with a WiFly shield.
+The code within this repo does many things, but one of the most important is transmitting commands to the robot thru wifi (telnet).

+Many things could have been improved on or implemented differently but couldn't do to the short window span.
+You can do better!

 Questions
 --